 Nate Upham is an evolutionary biologist with core interests in how species ecologies have diversified through time and across the tree of life.
 He studies wild mammals, especially desert rodents, to ask how new species are formed (speciation), how they die out (extinction), and how they interact with their environment and each other to generate biodiversity (ecological diversification).
 He integrates approaches in field mammalogy, paleontology, phylogenomics, and bioinformatics to query the ecological origins of evolutionary lineages in the mammal tree of life.

 Nate received his Ph.D. from the University of Chicago’s Committee on Evolutionary Biology in 2014, studying the molecular and fossil relationships of Neotropical caviomorph rodents.
 He then did a short post-doc at McMaster University studying the largest mammalian genome (Tympanoctomys vizcacha rats in Argentina).
 In 2015, he moved to Yale University as a post-doc on the VertLife Terrestrial project where he led construction of a comprehensive new tree of life for ~6,000 species of mammals.
-He joined the Biodiversity Knowledge Integration Center in ASU's School of Life Sciences in February 2020, and now serves as the Associate Curator of Mammals in the ASU-NEON Biocollections.
+In February 2020, he joined the Biodiversity Knowledge Integration Center in ASU's School of Life Sciences where he is an Assistant Research Professor and Associate Curator of Mammals in the ASU-NEON Biocollections.

 2014 Ph.D.
 Evolutionary Biology University of Chicago, Chicago, IL.

 2008 M.A.
 Biology Occidental College, Los Angeles, CA.